TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/docs/multi-boot-from-one-partition.md

 ### Phase 5 - Configure Secondary OS

+>Note:
+> Much of this can be done by mounting btrfs root from Kubuntu
+> See Alternative Method at the end of the document for how to do this.
+> This method is faster, but also creates more opportunity to break things
+> in your system.

 Overview of Phase 5:

 Firstly, decide what you are going to call your new subvolumes.
 I installed Kali on my system so I chose @kali.
 You might use @mint or @manjaro, etc.